christophe-rd/fuelinex/notes/fleetingnotes/2025_fleetingNotes.md

 Warming trend increased forcing temperature accumulation, while in most boreal and temperate regions, winters are still sufficiently cold to ensure adequate chilling.

+## 23 January 2025
+###Global variation in thermal tolerances and vulnerability of endotherms to climate change
+**Permanent notes :**
+Birds seem to lab behind in tracking their climatic envelopes via shifts of their geographiocal ranges.
+It might suggests that birds may either be able to adapt rapidly to novel environemental conditions or the level of CC does not exceed their tolerance limits.

+Their results support that birds thermal physiology is more directly linked to their ambien climatic conditions than mammal.
+The later can build burrows and dens to create their preferred microclimates unlike most species of birds.